Singapore is both a city and small island nation. We’re willing to bet this technological, modern city is unlike anywhere you’ve ever been.

 – Get your adrenaline pumping at G-Max Reverse Bungy, as reverse bungee jump at speeds of up to 200 kilometres per hour.

-Chinatown, Singapore’s traditional Chinese quarter, is quickly becoming one of the city’s hottest neighbourhoods.
+Of all the Singapore places to stay, Chinatown is unique.
+Singapore’s traditional Chinese quarter, is quickly becoming one of the city’s hottest neighbourhoods.
 Home to rustic eateries, traditional shophouses, and religious attractions, Chinatown is a neighbourhood where new and old seamlessly meet.

 From museums and temples to street food and hipster flare, Chinatown has it all.
 We recommend you spend at least a day exploring this neighbourhood: wander the meandering streets and alleys; learn about Singapore’s urban development; and, pay homage to the gods by visiting Buddha Tooth Relic or Thian Keng Temples.
 There’s no shortage of things to see, do and experience in Chinatown.